shabin5785/Udemy-React/Basics.md

 -jsx is a subset of javascript that allows to write HTML inside js.
 This is then transpiled to normal HTML.
 JSX is a set of js code that produces html code.

+-babeljs.io : view how es6 code looks in actual javascript..